ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 Based on this analysis, I will assume a bearing of **N 64° 30' W true north** for Creek Road in the 1869 and 1883 legal descriptions.

-Note that in both legal descriptions for 1869 and 1883, the distance and bearing in step 3 (between common map points B and C) are the same.
+Again, note that in both legal descriptions for 1869 and 1883, the distance and bearing in step 3 (between common map points B and C) are the same.
 And, for simplicity, I will represent the path of the brow of the hill in step 4 as a simple arc.
 The endpoint of the arc on the road is determined relative to the measured distance from the Place of Beginning.

 Although neither the 1869 nor the 1883 deed descriptions specify north, it appears to be true in both cases.
 The bearings match between them despite a difference in magnetic declination of more than a degree between those years.
 It is also clear that starting with Gordon Rice in 1969, these descriptions have been interpreted as true north, which seems to be corroborated by iron pipes present before Rice's survey, which appear to be based on the 1883 description, as will be shown further below.